-3. A major spring and fall clean up to remove winter blankets and flowers will be done two weeks before Easter and the last week of October.
+3. A major spring and fall clean up to remove winter blankets and flowers will be done on March 1 and October 1 of each year.
 If you wish to keep anything from the gravesite, please remove it before cleanup time

 a.
 Flat or slant markers are permitted only in the North, South, & East sections of St. Joseph Cemetery These are to be a maximum of 14 inches wide x 24 inches long x 22 inches high for a single marker, and 14 x 48 inches long x 22 inches high for a double marker (including the base)

 Flat markers only will be allowed in the Tier Section, for all markers purchased after January 22, 2007.

 Monuments are allowed on 8 lot purchases (16’ x 20’).
 Monument lot owners of eight lots or more, who wish to have individual markers will also be required to have flat markers.
 Markers are to be a maximum of 14 inches by 24 inches for a single marker, and 14 inches x 48 inches for a double marker.
 Primary markers are to be at the head of the grave and secondary internment markers are at the foot of the grave.
 The parish reserves the right to refuse delivery or remove any marker not in compliance.